camilin87/wa2/readme.txt

 ------------------------
 Development machines should have these
 - git
+- xquartz
 - homebrew

-/*
-Configure pyenv.
-Make sure to open a new terminal after the execution finishes
-> make configure-pyenv

-Install python packages dependencies
-> make install-dev-dependencies-mac

-Install sourceforge dependencies
-- gnuplot # Alternative gnuplot can be installed using homebrew >brew install gnuplot --cairo --png
-- gitstats
-*/

-Configure environment.
-Make sure to open a new terminal after the execution finishes.
+> sh setup-dev.sh # Make sure to open a new terminal after the execution finishes.
-> sh setup-dev.sh
+> ant install-dev-dependencies-mac

 Install python packages dependencies
 > ant install-dev-dependencies-mac